Matvey24/Rimworld-FPSStabilizer/README.md

 ![alt text](About/preview.png)

-RimWorld mod that overrides "worst allowed fps" from 22 fps to unity target frame rate.
+RimWorld mod that overrides "worst allowed fps" from 22 fps to 60.
+The value is editable in settings.

 This softly reduces amount of ticks per frame to stabilize FPS in cost of slightly lower TPS